CathVision empowers electrophysiologists

 to cure arrhythmia

 Approximately 20 million patients suffer from cardiac arrhythmia.
 The most prevalent arrhythmia, atrial fibrillation, is a global healthcare problem associated with strokes and heart failure.
-Patients with sustaining arrhythmia symptoms are offered a curative ablation treatment in the hospital.
+Patients with sustained arrhythmia symptoms are offered a curative ablation treatment in the hospital.

 Most concepts in cardiac electrophysiology were conceived based upon the appearance of the 12-lead ECG.
 They were ultimately proven accurate once intracardiac electrograms could be reliably obtained.
 The recording of high quality intracardiac electrograms has always been a challenge in the environment of the clinical EP lab.

 Succesful arrhythmia termination relies on the physician: